dockstore/dockstore/README.md

 ### Demo Integration with Quay.io

+Setup your copy of Dockstore as a third-party application able to communicate with quay.io on behalf of a quay.io user.

 1. Setup an application as described in [Creating a new Application](http://docs.quay.io/api/)
 2. Browse to [http://localhost:8080/integration.quay.io](http://localhost:8080/integration.quay.io)
 3. Authorize via quay.io using the provided link